Temporal Network Analysis Using Zigzag Persistence: Results

 \subsection{Great Britain Temporal Transportation Network}

 We use temporal networks created from the Great Britain (GB) temporal transportation dataset~\cite{Gallotti2015} for the air, rail, and coach transportation methods.
 This data provides the destinations (nodes) and connections (edges) for public transportation in GB.
-Additionally, the departure and arrival times are provided to allow for a temporal analysis.
-This temporal data was collected for one week.
-In this section, we focus on the rail data; similar calculations for air and coach are included in Appendix \ref{app:air_and_coach}.
+Additionally, the departure and arrival times are provided to allow a temporal analysis.
+This temporal data was collected for one week, Monday through Sunday.
+In this section, we use both the rail and coach data; similar calculations for air data are included in Appendix \ref{app:air_and_coach}.
 The rail graph constructed without the inclusion of temporal information is shown at left in Fig.~\ref{fig:GB_rail_network_and_PDs} where the destinations are overlaid with a GB map outline.

-We set the sliding windows to have width $w = 20$ minutes.
-We chose this window size based on the average wait time being 7 minutes and 7 seconds with a standard deviation of 7 minutes and 24 seconds from a collected sample~\cite{vanHagen2011}.
+Figures for the similar air and coach graphs are included in Appendix \ref{app:air_and_coach}.
+In all three cases, we set the sliding windows to have width $w = 20$ minutes.
+Because the average wait time was 7 minutes and 7 seconds with a standard deviation of 7 minutes and 24 seconds from a collected sample~\cite{vanHagen2011}, this ensures that we retain connectivity.
 Additionally, we used an overlap of 50\% between adjacent windows.
-To create simplicial complexes from the graph snapshots, we used a distance filtration of $r=1$ to return the graph equivalent simplicial complex.

-As a first approach to understand the dynamics of this graph, we implement the standard centrality and connectivity statistics as shown in Fig.~\ref{fig:GB_rail_mean_centrality_components_analysis}.
-The standard tools show us the general daily trends.
-Specifically, all the connectivity and centrality measures increase during peak travel hours.
-However, further information is difficult to glean from these statistics.
-On the other hand, in Fig.~\ref{fig:GB_rail_network_and_PDs} the zigzag persistence provides us with much more information.
-It also shows daily trends, but it also conveys through $H_0$ that a main connected component persists for the first six days and a second component for the last day.
-This provides an understanding of the long-term connectivity of this component that was not present in the standard statistics.
-Further, the $H_1$ encapsulates that travel loops form during peak travel times and persist daily.